Vinorelbine and cisplatin

 On the first day of the cycle, you have vinorelbine and cisplatin.
-1 week later, you will have blood samples taken.
+One week later, you will have blood samples taken.
 If your blood results are okay, on day 8 you have another dose of vinorelbine.
 You will then have a rest period with no chemotherapy from day 9 to day 21.
-This completes one cycle of chemotherapy.
+This completes 1 cycle of chemotherapy.

 After 21 days, you start your second cycle of treatment.
 This will be the same as the first cycle.
 Your nurse or doctor will discuss your treatment plan with you.
 They may give you a copy of the treatment plan to take home with you.

-If you are having vinorelbine as capsules, the nurse or pharmacist will give you these to take home.
-Always take them exactly as explained.
+If you are having vinorelbine as capsules, the nurse or pharmacist may give you these to take home.
+The capsules come in different strengths.
+This means you may have to take different strengths of capsules to make one dose.
+Ask your doctor, nurse or pharmacist if you are not sure.
+Always take them exactly as explained to you.
 This is important to make sure they work as well as possible for you.
-You may be given capsules of different strengths.

 Taking vinorelbine capsules